CleverRaven/Cataclysm-DDA/doc/COMPILING/COMPILING-MSYS.md

 Change `miDebuggerPath` to the path of gdb you previously installed.
 (`stopAtEntry` can also be set to true.)

 It will create a debug profile.
 The debug button is the 4th, at the left.
-The name you choose should now appears.
+The name you choose should now appear.
 ![where is the debug tab](https://cdn.discordapp.com/attachments/823936842814586880/863907995767537684/unknown.png)

 5. `Make` debug flags: